Skip to content

 // ...

-autowire(libs.plugins.com.google.devtools.ksp) apply false
+alias(libs.plugins.ksp) apply false

 }

-Configure dependency in your project build.gradle.kts.
+Configure dependency in your project's build.gradle.kts.

 plugins {